BrunoZell/DeSciNet/DEMO.md

 node --loader ts-node/esm create-external-variable.ts -u "Human_Position_lat"
 ```

-You can view all external variables declared in the metagraph by visting [data-l1://data-application/variables](http://localhost:9200/data-application/variables).
+You can view all external variables declared in the metagraph by visting [data-l1://data-application/variables](http://localhost:9200/data-application/variables) in your browser.

 Lets retrieve the _External Variable ID_ for each of these variables: